 The cherry French toast makes a delicious breakfast and is one of my favorite healthy meals to make on a lazy morning.
 If you’re feeling adventurous, you can swap the cherry topping for a blueberry reduction.

 So yes, you can get lots of protein in French toast!
 And hey, if you’re a fan of breakfast for dinner like I am, this can quickly become one of your favorite weeknight dinners.

-Protein French Toast with Cherries
+Healthy Protein French Toast Recipe